ocotillo/handbook/_sources/appendices/development_vm.md.txt

  The VM has a view of your copy of this repository under `/vagrant`.
 For example, no matter where you cloned this repository on your own (host) machine, the virtual machine will see this file at `/vagrant/README.md`.
 (For consistency with production, we symlink `/opt/MagAOX/source/MagAOX` to `/vagrant`.)
 Edits to the MagAO-X software source on your computer will be instantly reflected on the VM side, ready for you to `make` or `make install` in your ssh session.

-There are some other paths under `/opt/MagAOX` that are also symlinked to the host:
+There are some other paths under `/opt/MagAOX` that are also symlinked to the host under a folder named `vm`. (**Note:** Windows hosts don't support this.)

-  * `/opt/MagAOX/.cache -> /vagrant/setup/cache`
-  * `/opt/MagAOX/calib -> /vagrant/setup/calib`
-  * `/opt/MagAOX/config -> /vagrant/setup/config`

-In other words, if you cloned from GitHub into `/home/me/devel/MagAOX`, the copy of the MagAO-X config files used by your VM would be in `/home/me/devel/MagAOX/setup/config`. (**Unlike** like the real instrument.)
+For example, if you cloned from GitHub into `/home/me/devel/MagAOX`, the copy of the MagAO-X config files used by your VM would be in `/home/me/devel/MagAOX/vm/config`. (**Unlike** like the real instrument.)

 The `vagrant` user you log in as with `vagrant ssh` will be a member of the `magaox` and `magaox-dev` groups following successful provisioning, and should have all the necessary permissions to run the system (or, at least, the parts you can run in a VM).

-### Advanced usage

-The `ICC` and `AOC` configurations in the Vagrantfile are mutually exclusive (i.e. map the same ports).
-Switching between the `ICC` and `AOC` configurations is not recommended, as you must `make all_clean` and ensure there are no binaries built with Ubuntu's toolchain present when CentOS boots up and vice-versa.

-If you want both, the easiest way is to just clone another copy of the MagAO-X repository and `cd newMagAOX/ && vagrant up ICC` (or `AOC`) in there.
-(Note that you can copy or symlink the `setup/cache/`, `setup/calib/`, and `setup/config/` folders to avoid having too many redundant copies of things.)